Prentiss Alan Dantzler

 Dantzler's research examines how and why neighborhoods change and how communities and policymakers create and react to those changes.
-Overarching themes in Dantzler's writings include urban poverty, race and ethnic relations, housing policy and community development.
+Overarching themes in Dantzler's writings include urban poverty, race and ethnic relations, housing policy, and community development.
 Dantzler's writings have appeared in popular media outlets including The Conversation and The Huffington Post.
-Dantzler has worked with a number of community organizations including Meadows Park Community Center and Pikes Peak United Way.
+Dantzler has worked with a number of community organizations from local community organizations to governmental entities.

 In the News

 Discusses how the government has pushed homeownership as the central focus of the American Dream.
 The chapter discusses how discussions around poverty and self sufficiency have led to biased and even racists housing policies.

 Content analysis is used of public statements and interviews of the founding members from October 2014 to October 2016 to discuss the ways in which the founders of BLM frame the group’s actions.
 We show how the founders of BLM have strategically framed the movement as one that honors past Black Liberation struggles, but transforms traditional framing of those struggles to include all Black lives inclusive of differences based on gender, sexual orientation, age, nationality, or criminal status